djyt/cannonball/README.md

 * Chris White - Project creator.

-Please note that I do not maintain the ports of CannonBall (Linux, Mac, Wii etc.) so please do not raise issues for these, but instead speak to the respective port authors.
+Please note that I  maintain the Windows build of CannonBall.
+Whilst I strive to ensure this is a fully cross-platform project that compiles across Linux, Wii, Mac, Pi4 etc. I do not maintain those ports.
+Port specific issues should be raised with the author of the respective ports.

 Getting Started